iptch/2024-fall-architectural-katas/README.md

 - Qi (f.ex.
 [Q13](/Requirements/requirements-and-assumptions.md)), for non-functional requirements
 - Ai (f. ex.
 [A22](/Requirements/requirements-and-assumptions.md)) , for assumptions

-We typically link to the file, but due to markdown limitations, the specific entry can not be referenced. in the link.
+We typically link to the file, but due to markdown limitations, the specific entry can not be referenced in the link.

 ## Architecture Characteristics
 Starting from the business requirements(Add link) and the [Event Storming](./EventStorming/event_storming.md) we determined the [architecture characteristics](/ArchitectureCharacteristics/Characteristics.md).